Summer Writers' Week

 the lawn outside Barat House.

-This summer our genre workshops will be run by Jane Carr (Creative Nonfiction), August
+This summer our genre workshops will be run by Rahla Xenopoulos (Creative Nonfiction),

 The registration fee is $600 for members of the public.
 Undergraduate students as well as new and current Manhattanville MFA students may earn academic credit for their participation in the retreat.
-For those interested in attending the Agents and Editors panel, but not interested in the entire week, the registration fee is $50.
-On-campus housing is available for $46.50 per night.
+On-campus housing is available for $200 for the week.

 Featured Workshops